robbymurphy/redux-jive/README.md

-# quick-redux
+# redux-jive
-Quick Redux simplifies Redux wiring
+helpers for redux wiring